Northern Kentucky hosts Wright State after Calvin's 27-point game

 Wright State Raiders (7-6, 0-2 Horizon) at Northern Kentucky Norse (7-6, 2-0 Horizon)

+The Raiders are 0-2 against Horizon opponents.
+Wright State ranks fifth in the Horizon shooting 35.6% from downtown.
+Andrew Welage paces the Raiders shooting 70.6% from 3-point range.

+The Norse and Raiders face off Thursday for the first time in conference play this season.

-TOP PERFORMERS: Rhodes is averaging 9.4 points, 3.6 assists and 1.7 steals for the Norse.
-Marques Warrick is averaging 19.8 points and 2.8 rebounds while shooting 44.9% over the last 10 games for Northern Kentucky.
+TOP PERFORMERS: Warrick is averaging 19.8 points and 1.6 steals for the Norse.
+Xavier Rhodes is averaging 8.7 points over the last 10 games for Northern Kentucky.

-Calvin is shooting 48.3% and averaging 17.1 points for the Raiders.
-Tim Finke is averaging 1.3 made 3-pointers over the last 10 games for Wright State.
+Tim Finke averages 1.3 made 3-pointers per game for the Raiders, scoring 9.0 points while shooting 30.9% from beyond the arc.
+Calvin is shooting 48.3% and averaging 15.8 points over the last 10 games for Wright State.

 LAST 10 GAMES: Norse: 5-5, averaging 65.2 points, 29.4 rebounds, 12.8 assists, 9.6 steals and 1.8 blocks per game while shooting 41.9% from the field.
 Their opponents have averaged 66.7 points per game.